openintegrationhub/openintegrationhub/docs/architecture/Decisions/closed/HubModelArchitecture.md

 ### Decision

-There is no explicit decision needed as the OIH supports both alternatives.
-The Hub and Spoke as well as the peer-to-peer model work with flows stored within the flow repository.
+The decision is that the Open Integration Hub supports both alternatives The Hub and Spoke as well as the peer-to-peer model work with flows stored within the flow repository.
 It depends on the way the flows are model which model is applied.
 To implement the peer-to-peer model it is sufficient to explicitly mention the source and target(s) instead of only using generic domain information.

 ### Consequences